villagereach/selv-v3-dhis2-integration/LOCAL_DHIS_SERVER-README.md

 3. dhis2/cli:
     • sudo npm install -g @dhis2/cli

-After download the script you need to chmod +x dhis-script.sh
+After download the script you need to chmod +x local_dhis_server.sh

 The script takes a command-line argument to determine which function to call.
 The available options are:
     • reload: This argument spins up the DHIS2 instance and loads the dump.